 “Committed to promoting creative applications of zinc.- NedZink

-Zinc, a silvery-white metal, is a natural element, and the 24th most abundant metal in the Earth's crust.
-Like other metals, zinc can be used to form certain compounds – for example, the first alloy ever created was brass, which is a combination of pure zinc and copper.
+Zinc, a silvery-white metal, is a natural element and the 24th most abundant metal in the Earth’s crust.
+Like other metals, zinc can be used to form certain compounds – for example, the first alloy ever created was brass, a combination of pure zinc and copper.

 Long before the mining industry grew, zinc was extracted from ores, which are rocks that also contain other metals, like lead and copper.